loiane/modern-angular/README.md

 ## Branches

+- classic: code with ngModules and RxJS for computed properties
 - main: latest code with all features mentiones above
 - standalone-components: standalone components and types forms
 - signals: standalone + signals